fipsher/SchoolSchedule/SchoolScheduleManager/README.txt

-FIRST download and install MS SQL Server 2014 from https://www.microsoft.com/ru-ru/download/details.aspx?id=42299 there you have a list of downloads.
+FIRST download and install MS SQL Server 2014 and MS SQL Managemant studio from https://www.microsoft.com/ru-ru/download/details.aspx?id=42299 there you have a list of downloads.
 You shold chose:

 Express 32BIT\SQLEXPR_x86_RUS.exe
 OR
 Express 64BIT\SQLEXPR_x64_RUS.exe

+AND

+MgmtStudio 32BIT\SQLManagementStudio_x86_RUS.exe
+OR
+MgmtStudio 64BIT\SQLManagementStudio_x64_RUS.exe

-SECOND Run SchoolScheduleManager.sln and choose DesktopUI progect then you shold change connection string in SchoolScheduleManager\SchoolScheduleManager.DesktopUI\App.config using this pattern:
+SECOND Run SchoolScheduleManager.sln and choose DesktopUI progect then you shold change connection string in this pattern :

 Server=myServerAddress;Database=myDataBase;User Id=myUsername;
 Password=myPassword;